How to Use AI for Blogging (Without Hurting Rankings)

 Related: How to Build Website Traffic with Pinterest (Without Living on Social Media)

-How Strategists Use ChatGPT Differently
+How You Can Use ChatGPT Differently

-When you treat ChatGPT as a shortcut, you’ll get shallow, interchangeable content.
 But when you treat it as a thinking board, it can help you uncover stronger ideas and faster workflows.

 Here’s what that looks like in practice:

 2. Exploration: You use it to brainstorm subtopics, test angles, and see what questions your audience might actually ask.
+It’s answers aren’t definitive, but it can be a good place to start.

 You can have the most detailed prompt in the world but the content AI spits out is never going to resonate with your audience like your words can.